-UPCOMING CONSTRUCTION ALERT: Local access to the nature center will be affected by the E 7th and Mayhill street reconstruction this summer and early fall.
+UPCOMING CONSTRUCTION ALERT: Local access to the nature center will be affected by the E 7th and Mayhill street reconstruction this fall.

 Depending on what is happening we may schedule some programs to start at different entrances throughout the park.

 Please call the nature center at 651-249-2170 or e-mail firstname.lastname@example.org if you have any questions about access.